Managing a good night’s sleep and sustaining energy levels throughout the day can be difficult.

 Research suggests that maintaining a regular moderate-intensity exercise routine that meets the guidelines may also improve certain cognitive abilities, like your concentration and attention.
 (Why Exercise Boosts Mood and Energy) So, if you want to prevent sleep deprivation and feel like you can tackle anything, find an exercise routine that you love and stick with it.
 Those endorphins are worth it!

 Including foods in your diet that contain certain fatigue-busting nutrients can help you stay energized without coffee.
 (27 Foods That Can Give You More Energy) Try these options:

-Salmon: The omega-3 fatty acids found in this fatty fish may reduce inflammation in your body, which could help you feel less tired.
-It is also a fantastic source of B12, which can increase the production of red blood cells.
+The omega-3 fatty acids found in this fatty fish may reduce inflammation in your body, which could help you feel less tired.
+Salmon also provides a fantastic source of B12, which can increase the production of red blood cells.
 This means that iron can be used more efficiently in your body, giving you an increase in energy.